Life As an Airline Pilot, Copilot, or Flight Engineer

 - File instrument flight plans with air traffic control to ensure that flights are coordinated with other air traffic.

-Below is a list of the skills most Airline Pilots, Copilots, and Flight Engineers say are important on the job.
+These are the skills Airline Pilots, Copilots, and Flight Engineers say are the most useful in their careers:

 Operation and Control: Controlling operations of equipment or systems.